metalim/adventofcode.2019.python/README.md

-# Advent of Code 2019 in Python / Jupyter
+# Advent of Code 2019 in Python / Jupyter Notebook

-This year I'll be using AoC to learn Python.
+This year I'll be using [Advent of Code](https://adventofcode.com/2019/) to learn [Python](https://www.python.org/).
-As my goal is more Deep Learning, than Python programming itself, I'll be doing AoC in Jupyter Notebook.
+As my goal is more Deep Learning, than Python programming itself, I'll be doing AoC in [Jupyter Notebook](https://jupyter.org/).

 Goals: